-- 1 John S. Dick, "Rubber Technology: Compounding and Testing for Performance", Second Edition, Carl Hanser Verlag GmbH & Company KG, 2014. - 2 R. B. Simpson, "Rubber Basics", First Edition, iSmithers Rapra Publishing, 2002. - 3 Anil K. Bhowmick, Howard Stephens, "Handbook of Elastomers", Second Edition, CRC Press, 2000.
+- 1 John S. Dick , "Rubber Technology: Compounding and Testing for Performance", Second Edition, Carl Hanser Verlag GmbH & Company KG, 2014. - 2 R. B. Simpson, "Rubber Basics", First Edition, iSmithers Rapra Publishing, 2002. - 3 Anil K. Bhowmick, Howard Stephens, "Handbook of Elastomers", Second Edition, CRC Press, 2000.

-- Predict the properties of rubbers based on their chemical structure and modify it as per property requirement. - Demonstrate skills to use rubber processing machinery and develop a high-quality rubber compound. - Select proper vulcanization mechanism for a particular rubber compound to meet desired product performance. - Select suitable grades of general purpose rubbers for the desired application. - Apply the knowledge of various rubbers and select an appropriate rubber for a given application. - Design a suitable formulation for products requiring high-performance properties.
+- Predict the properties of rubbers based on their chemical structure and modify it as per property requirement. - Demonstrate skills to use rubber processing machineries and develop a high quality rubber compound. - Select proper vulcanization mechanism for particular rubber compound to meet desired product performance. - Select suitable grade of general purpose rubbers for desired application. - Apply the knowledge of various rubbers and select an appropriate rubber for a given application. - Design a suitable formulation for products requiring high performance properties.

-PLASTICS AND RUBBER COMPOUNDING TECHNOLOGY
+PEC 2213 PLASTICS AND RUBBER COMPOUNDING L T P C TECHNOLOGY 3 0 0 3

-- To develop an understanding of the limitations aspect of polymeric materials during synthesis, manufacturing, service and emphasize the importance of various additives. - To impart knowledge in selecting the various additives based on the performance and property requirements of the specific polymer. - To provide knowledge on the chemistry and mechanism involved in incorporation of additives into polymeric materials. - To impart skill in the compounding of various thermoplastics to attain the desired performance. - To impart skill in the compounding of various thermosets and rubbers to attain the desired performance. - To develop a formulation for various polymeric products.
+- To develop an understanding on the limitations aspect of polymeric materials during synthesis, manufacturing, service and emphasize the importance of various additives. - To impart knowledge in selecting the various additives based on the performance and property requirements of the specific polymer. - To provide knowledge on the chemistry and mechanism involved in incorporation of additives into polymeric materials. - To impart skill in compounding of various thermoplastics to attain the desired performance. - To impart skill in compounding of various thermosets and rubbers to attain the desired performance. - To develop a formulation for various polymeric products.

-MODULE: I INTRODUCTION TO COMPOUNDING 5
+MODULE: I INTRODUCTION TO COMPOUNDING